Roger Yost, Owner

 Along the way he married his high school sweetheart (Barbara Brown), and fathered two children (Kathryn and Douglas), before moving to Oregon in 1965 to join Portland-based apparel giant Jantzen Inc. as its men’s advertising director.

-Yost would spend 33 years with Jantzen, where he and his staff won more than 100 regional and national awards for advertising campaigns, graphic design, film making, and cause-related marketing.
+Yost would spend almost 33 years with Jantzen, where he and his staff won more than 100 regional and national awards for advertising campaigns, graphic design, film making, and cause-related marketing.

 He earned similar praise for his early recognition and Jantzen sponsorships of surfing, windsurfing, women’s beach volleyball, synchronized swimming, and a worldwide environmental campaign called “Clean Water.”